Wine label design throughout time

-Evidence dating back to 1352 BC, from Egypt’s King Tut burial site indicates that the ancient Egyptians were the first who labeled their wines detailing vintage, growing region or vineyard, and winemaker – similar to modern wine labels.
+Evidence dating back to 1352 BC from Egypt’s King Tut burial site indicates that the ancient Egyptians were the first who labeled their wines, detailing vintage, region or vineyard, and winemaker – similar to modern wine labels.
 All this information was etched onto pieces of papyrus.

 Despite Egyptians being the pioneers in detailed wine labeling, it was in the Persian Empire that labeling wine became a necessity, because of the many varieties of wines available and how prized they were in this civilization.

 By the end of the 17th century, in a small Benedictine monastery in France, the cellar master Pierre Perignon started using small pieces of parchment paper tied with string around the necks of the bottles to identify his most esteemed champagne bottles.

 During the 18th century, more efficient methods were introduced in which labels were designed on stone, and ink was then applied on the stone and a roller transferred it to paper.
 By the end of the century, Czechoslovakian Alois Senefelder invented lithography.
 Lithography allowed wine producers to print wine labels in mass quantities.
 With the introduction of lithography most wine producers preferred wine labels in a rectangular shape that had room for more information about the wine.

 During the Renaissance, the virtues of several wine regions were becoming more prominent and appreciated by the increasingly sophisticated wine drinkers.
 By the 18th century, the wine trade soared, especially in France, where Bordeaux became the most notorious producer of fine wines.
 The development of distinctive types of wine grapes led to the production of regional wines with unique, easily recognizable characteristics.